Nenkai/gt-modding-hub/docs/ps2/gt4/volume.md

 ## Setting up HostFS (recommended method)

+!!! warning
+    This section currently only applies to GT4 Online US (SCUS-97436).

 HostFS is a feature normally available on PS2 devkits which allows loading files loose without a volume file.
 This avoids the need of normally creating a new volume file and ISO file for every change you want to make.

 PCSX2 supports HostFS, but games needs to have explicit support for it.